Brodingo/biteclock/README.md

 This is my first Elder Scrolls Online add-on, I wanted to learn how they are created so I started with something I've wanted for myself.
 In game I like providing werewolf and vampire bites as a means to build community and save others money (since Zenimax offers bites at a premium that I think is too high).
 I've also really enjoyed learning Lua🌜.
 I look forward to using it in other places.

 ### Installing
+Depends on [LibGPS](https://www.esoui.com/downloads/info601-LibGPS.html) for locating shrines.

-Copy directory to your ESO add-ons folder:
+Copy add-on directories to your ESO add-ons folder:

 Win 📂`C:\Users\<username>\Documents\Elder Scrolls Online\live\AddOns`\
 Mac 📂`~/Documents/Elder Scrolls Online/live/AddOns/`